vido4790/GoTHa/README.md

 ```
 4. Fill in the answers and the pepper for each of the level.
 5. Place the puzzles for each level into the corresponding directory as created in step 2.
-6. Execute the following command:
+6. Execute the following command (**Note**: Running this command may cause the existing puzzles to be overwritten):
 ```
 $ python GoTHa.py create
 ```